tock/tock/doc/ExternalDependencies.md

 The Tock dependency tree can be generated by running `cargo tree`.
 The tree should be updated whenever a dependency change is made.

+## Design Goals and Alternative Approaches

+While exploring a policy for including external dependencies, the Tock project considered many options.
+This resulted in establishing a list of goals for an external dependency approach.
+These goals were converged upon over multiple discussions of the Tock developers.

+Goals:

+- Boards which do not need or want the functionality provided by the external dependency can ensure the dependency is not included in the kernel build.
+- Boards which do not use the dependency do not have to compile the dependency.
+- Boards should have discretion on which code to include in their build.
+- All uses of the external dependency in the Tock code base are explicit and obvious.
+- The location within the Tock code tree for external dependencies is clear and consistent, and there is a consistent format to document the dependency.
+- There is not undue overhead or boilerplate required to add an external dependency.

+These goals necessitate a few design decisions.
+For example, as crates are the smallest unit of compilation in Rust, external dependencies must be included through new crates added to the Tock source tree so they can be individually included or excluded in specific builds.
+Also, crates provide a namespace to use to identify when external dependencies are being incorporated.

+Additionally, we avoid using traits or HIL-like interfaces for dependencies (i.e. core Tock capsules/modules would use a Tock-defined trait much like capsules use HILs, and a wrapper would use the external dependency to implement the trait) to avoid the overhead of implementing and maintaining a wrapper to implement the trait.
+While architecturally this has advantages, the overhead was deemed too burdensome for the expected benefit.

+We explicitly document the goals to help motivate the specific design in the remainder of this document.
+Also, this policy may change in the future, but these goals should be considered in any future updates.